NEXT UPCOMING EVENTS:

 Bread of Life is a faith-based ministry, serving the communities north of Boston by feeding the hungry, homeless, needy and isolated; offering spiritual nurture, support, and hospitality; promoting greater peace and justice by addressing broader issues of hunger, poverty, and need; and conducting their work in a spirit of respect and nonviolence.

 There is food shopping and often a “cook-ahead” the night before or afternoon of the scheduled serving date.

-Typically, shopping is done around 930-1130 am (the day-before or the day “of”); cooking is done later in the day (7-9 pm the day-before, or around 1-4 pm the afternoon “of”), and all meals are served from approximately 5:00-6:30 pm.
+Typically, shopping is done around 930-1130 am (the day-before or the day “of”); cooking is done later in the day (7-9 pm the day-before, or around 1-3 pm the afternoon “of”), food is transported about 3:30 pm, and all meals are served from approximately 5:30-7:00 pm, followed by clean-up.
 This can change, so please check the MUUC calendar for possible updates to the above activity times as dates approach.

 Bread of Life Pantry location has on-street parking.

 American Legion Post 69 location is wheelchair-accessible and has onsite parking.

 First Baptist Church location has on-street parking and very limited onsite parking (typically saved for those who are transporting the food in their vehicles)